anaef/lua-linear/README.md

 #### `vector`

-A vector of double values.
+A vector of float values.
 Vectors have support for the ipairs function, the length operator `#`, as well as index access to get and set the elements of the vector.
 Indexing is 1-based.

 #### `matrix`

-A matrix of double values.
+A matrix of float values.
 Matrices have support for the ipairs function, the length operator `#`, as well as index access to get major order vectors referencing the underlying matrix.
 For a row major matrix, row vectors are returned, and for a columm major matrix, column vectors are returned.
 Indexing